ajsatix/assignments/README.md

 * Create your own branch to push updates

 ## Terraform
-### Assignment 1 - test_wp_gke_code
+### Assignment 1 - test_wp_gke_code (Deploy Wordpress on GCP GKE starting from setup of a VPC)
-* Check the current terraform code and recommend as well as update the code to enhance
-  * Adherence to standard practices
+* Check the current terraform code and recommend as well as update the code to enhance adherence to standard practices
   * IAC
   * Scalability
   * Security & Hardening
   * Compliances